-It is the policy of Mississippi Delta Community College to require applicants for admission to report whether they have been convicted of a felony.
-Applications from such candidates must be reviewed by a campus committee before admission is granted.
+It is the policy of Mississippi Delta Community College to require applicants for admission to report

 Policy

 The application for admission to campuses of the College contains a question regarding whether the applicant has been previously convicted of a felony.
 It is the policy of the College that such a question be included in applications for college admissions, re-admission, full-time, online and/or part-time.